Overview of Services

 - Auditing existing sexual misconduct and discrimination policies and procedures;

-- Developing best-practice administrative policies, procedures and response protocols pertaining to the intake and resolution of sexual misconduct reports that take into account provincially specific law and procedural fairness;
+- Developing best-practice administrative policies, procedures, and response protocols pertaining to the intake and resolution of sexual misconduct reports that take into account provincially-specific laws and procedural fairness;

-- Conducting Administrative investigations (non-criminal) and aiding the institution in appropriately adjudicating misconduct and discrimination utilizing a trauma-informed, victim-centered approach; and
+- Conducting administrative investigations (non-criminal) and aiding the institution in appropriately adjudicating misconduct and discrimination complaints utilizing a trauma-informed, victim-centered approach; and

-Join colleges and universities from across Canada for a 3-day intensive seminar covering, in-depth, how administrators should approach sexual misconduct so institutions can resolve complaints effectively, mitigate risk, support students, and engage in data-driven education and prevention efforts.
-The program will also highlight how Canadian institutions can work with law enforcement and how a concurrent criminal investigation does not relieve the institution of its responsibility to take in and resolve complaints.
+Join colleges and universities from across Canada for a 3-day intensive seminar covering, in-depth, how administrators should approach sexual misconduct so institutions can resolve complaints effectively, mitigate risk, support the rights of all students and employees, and engage in data-driven education and prevention efforts.
+The program will also highlight how Canadian institutions can work with law enforcement and how a concurrent criminal investigation does not relieve the institution of its responsibility to receive and resolve complaints.

 Some of the key topics that will be covered include: